Choke at Doak: Aftermath

 The Seminoles' 28-point rally tied the NCAA record for biggest fourth quarter comeback.
-Despite the fact that Florida did not actually lose, the game has gone down as one of the biggest "chokes" in college football history and has been popularly dubbed the "Choke at Doak," adding another memorable chapter to the intense rivalry between the two schools.
+Despite the fact that Florida did not actually lose, the game has gone down as one of the biggest "chokes" in college football history and has been popularly dubbed the "Choke at Doak," adding another memorable chapter to the rivalry between the two schools.
 Although often cited as a proud moment in the history of Florida State football, the game was not all positive for the Seminoles, either.
 The tie did not enable the Seminoles to make any progress in the polls and thus they were unable to defend their championship.

 Florida lost its spot as the Bowl Coalition's #2 team to Alabama following the tie and although they were able to defeat the Crimson Tide one week later in the SEC Championship Game, it was not enough for the Gators to pass Miami for the second spot in the final coalition poll and they instead settled for a rematch with Florida State in the Sugar Bowl on January 2, 1995.
 This time, the Seminoles emerged victorious.

 Both teams continued to find themselves in contention for the national championship in the coming years.
 Florida would earn a chance the following year against the same Nebraska squad, who defeated Miami in the Orange Bowl on New Year's Night to win the 1994 championship.
 In what was the first national championship game under the new Bowl Alliance, the Gators were defeated handily in the Fiesta Bowl.
 A year later, the Gators and Seminoles met in the Sugar Bowl again with Florida emerging victorious.
 Florida State would factor into the first three Bowl Championship Series title games, winning in the 2000 Sugar Bowl against Virginia Tech.